LeonEricsson/alphax/README.md

 **jax**

-jax is volatile, get's updated frequently. things will most likely crash if you don't use the intended version
+jax is volatile, get's updated frequently. things will most likely crash if you don't use the intended version.

+i use the now deprecated `jax.pmap` for explicit device parallelism, i may swap to `shard_map` in the future.

 **environment**